micheles/decorator/docs/tests.documentation.rst

 - **Python 3.5 coroutines**
-  From version 4.1 it is possible to decorate coroutines, i.e. functions defined with the `async def` syntax, and to mantain the `inspect.iscoroutinefunction` check working for the decorated function.
+  From version 4.1 it is possible to decorate coroutines, i.e. functions defined with the `async def` syntax, and to maintain the `inspect.iscoroutinefunction` check working for the decorated function.

 Usefulness of decorators